symbol/symbol-docs/source/guides/metadata/assigning-metadata-entries-to-an-account.rst

 Prerequisites
 *************

-- Finish the :doc:`getting started section <../../getting-started/setup-workstation>`
+- Complete the :doc:`getting started section <../../getting-started/setup-workstation>`.
-- Have one :ref:`account with network currency <setup-creating-a-test-account>`
+- Create :ref:`accounts <setup-creating-a-test-account>` for Alice and Bob.
+- Load Bob's account with enough |networkcurrency| to pay for transaction fees.

 ********************
 Creating the account